gridiron-zone/furya/docs/features/htlc.md

 ### step 4

   The secret will be disclosed while the HTLC is claimed successfully by Bob on Bitcoin.
-Alice will perfom the same claim to the locked GRID with the secret before the expiration time on GRID Hub.
+Alice will perfom the same claim to the locked FURY with the secret before the expiration time on FURY Hub.

 ## GRIDhub HTLC Specification